-The study of Alsheikh & Alsheikh, (2023) sought to find out how effective climate risk revealing in Saudi non-financial enterprises.
+The study of Alsheikh & Alsheikh, (2023) sought to find out how effective climate risk revealing is in Saudi non-financial enterprises.
 The study also investigated the relationship between several corporate attributes and the volume of climate risk disclosure.
 Based on an examination of a subset of Saudi Arabian non-financial enterprises between 2018 and 2021, the findings demonstrated that although climate risk reporting quality seemed at first insufficient, there was an evident rise throughout the duration of the study.
 Furthermore, the results confirmed that a company's size, the sector, and its climate risk reporting are positively and statistically significantly correlated, but profitability and leverage have no apparent effect.

 Businesses that disclose information regarding climate risk stand to gain various benefits.
 The first benefit of transparency is that it can increase a company's perceived accountability to society, which enhances its capacity to handle and lower these risks going forward.
 Second, openness promotes confidence, which helps companies build more solid, powerful connections with interested parties like investors.
-By doing this, transparent businesses are able to regulate and lower their climate risks through enhanced interactions with can improve the governance of the business, increasing its potential future value.
+By doing this, transparent businesses are able to regulate and lower their climate risks through enhanced interactions with shareholders, partners in business, and other parties.
+Knowledge of climate risk disclosure can improve the governance of the business, increasing its potential future value.
 Investors may benefit from increased transparency regarding climate change risks since it removes uncertainty about one potentially significant source of risk.
 According to this viewpoint, the equity market might benefit from the exchange of knowledge on climate risk.
-Shareholders favor transparency concerning a company's exposure to climate change threats, as seen by the higher valuations of companies that choose to disclose their climate change in response to ecological concerns shareholder demands (Flammer et al., 2021).
+Shareholders favor transparency concerning a company's exposure to climate change threats, as seen by the higher valuations of companies that choose to disclose their climate change response concerns in to ecological shareholder demands (Flammer et al., 2021).

 Improving investors' comprehension of climate change's impact on firm value is crucial, as it's a big problem that negatively affects businesses' operational and financial performance.
-Investors companies' responses to climate change with the aid of climate change disclosures, enabling them to make well-informed investment choices.
-Investors, stakeholders, and regulators are becoming more aware of climate change, which has raised their demand for information about businesses are responding to it and how they intend to manage and minimize the risks associated with it.
+Investors can assess companies' responses to climate change with the aid of climate change disclosures, enabling them to make well-informed investment choices.
+Investors, stakeholders, and regulators are becoming more aware of climate change, which has raised their demand for information about how businesses are responding to it and how they intend to manage and minimize the risks associated with it.
 Climate change is a major concern, and businesses are under more pressure than ever to promote transparency by disclosing information about it (Chen et al., 2023).